 “Will she go or will she stay?”
 Recorded by the group, Journey, these lyrics from the song, Never Walk Away, are about impetuous young lovers who married quickly then realized they didn’t get along.
 That situation doesn’t apply to me but the question is one I’ve been asking myself for nine months.

-I found out last November that my first grandchild was on the way.
-As I shared the news with close friends, they were quick to ask, “Will you move back?”
+When I found out that my first grandchild was on the way and shared the news with close friends, they were quick to ask, “Will you move back?”
 Family members in the U.S. wanted to know the same thing.

 To be honest, the possibility hadn’t occurred to me.
-I relocated to Bali when I retired five years ago and my life there suits me in ways living anywhere else never has and never could.
+I relocated to Bali when I retired and my life there suited me in ways living anywhere else never has and never could.
 But the question, heavy with expectation, sat like judgment in my conscience.

 As the months ticked by, anxiety grew.

 Now in addition to asking about moving to be near my new grandbaby, people were telling me: Grandchildren change you!
 I wondered if I would suddenly morph into a different person, one who gushes over infants and pinches a toddler’s rosy cheeks.
 Would I go into a state of perpetual mourning or separation anxiety if I chose not to rent an apartment in the same block or move into the spare bedroom beside the nursery?

 Significant mental space devoted itself to pointless conjecture while I awaited the birth.
 After all, there would be no way of knowing for sure how this baby would impact me until she was born.
 But that didn’t stop me from pondering the pros and cons of uprooting from paradise.